florentpoujol/php_extensions_cheat_sheet/readme.md

 If you got an error about incompatible Zend Module Api Number, the `php` command do not point toward PHP 7.0.

-### Performance

-From various personal benchmarks, an extension created with Zephir will be at least 2 times faster than the same code in the PHP userland.
-Which is great considering the low amount of time it takes to go from PHP to Zephir, but it's still far slower than native extensions.

-Two frameworks have been built with Zephir: [Phalcon](https://phalconphp.com) and [Ice](https://www.iceframework.org).
-From a benchmark of many PHP frameworks ([GitHub](https://github.com/kenjis/php-framework-benchmark) and [including Ice](https://www.iceframework.org/doc/introduction/benchmark)) we can see that they perform much better than Symphony or Laravel but they are still championed by some lightweight plain-PHP frameworks.

 ### PHP to Zephir

 The syntax of PHP and Zephir are close enough that you can automatically go from PHP to Zephir: